 Should I Use Presets?

 Every photographer has their own style, and most of us are constantly working to expand our styles.
 Presets definitely help but they will never be perfectly adaptable to every photo.
 I used to avoid using presets but they really do save a lot of time and add a sort of cohesiveness to your photos.
 I currently use about five of my own presets as a starting point for every photo, mostly focusing on capturing a specific mood.
 As a frequent traveler, I do admittedly enjoy the soft, pastel vibes that many travel Instagrammers use.
+Most of my presets cater to landscapes, which absolutely wouldn’t translate well to portrait photos.
+Thankfully, it’s easy to find free Lightroom presets for portraits.

 I know a lot of people sell their presets but I don’t think you should purchase them until you’ve at least begun to discover your own style.
 I haven’t bought any presets yet, but I have a better idea and grasp of them now that if I do stumble upon some that I think are great, I know it won’t be a waste of money.
 Presets are a nice shortcut but by using other peoples’ presets, you are skipping a big part of your own journey.
 You’ll miss out on some of the fundamentals you gain by simply messing around with Lightroom.
 You will see the settings they use but you won’t know exactly what each one does.